 Don’t overdo it – Email them only when you have something really great to share and not every time you publish a new post.

-Give them the benefits – In your emails, explain them why your blog, article, product is a good fit for their audience but try to keep your email short and to the point.
+Give them the benefits – In your emails, explain to them why your blog, article, the product is a good fit for their audience but try to keep your email short and to the point.

 Give before you ask – If you want to build connections with a blogger, don’t do it because you will get a benefit but also show that you are willing to help them too.
 For example, if you find an article published by someone else that is worth linking to, add a link to your website and then let them know by email that you did that.